New music to listen for this week on IndieSF.com, February 2014

 - The new month dumped a bunch of snow here in our Fort Collins base along with some new artists including Pyramids (being compared to the xx, although I don't hear it), Daughter (a haunting cover of the new Daft Punk tune "Get Lucky"), and Last Good Tooth.

 - Where to start with the Flaming Lips The Terror ?
-We find "You Lust" and "Look, The Sun Is Rising" as good jumping off points, with more to come.
+We find the lead in track "Look, The Sun Is Rising" as a good jumping off point.

 - Springs rolls in on a crunchy note with loud offerings from Savages, Palma Violets, and The Thermals, and Mona (thanks Dennis).